Ring of Champions

 A Premiership winner with Newtown, Porter arrived at Belmore via Goulburn as a New South Wales representative, and would hold down the front row position for the following twelve seasons, interrupted only with a brief stint in Brisbane.

-He holds the rare distinction of playing for both New South Wales (14 games from 1935-1941) and Queensland (2 games in 1945).
+The legendary forward also holds the rare distinction of playing for both New South Wales (14 games from 1935-1941) and Queensland (two games in 1945).

 In 2004, Porter was posthumously named as a reserve for the Berries to Bulldogs 70-Year Team of Champions.
 On April 1 2007, he was inducted into the Bulldogs Ring of Champions.